sinecoug/chauffeur_tracker/docs/index.md

 ### Status codes and errors

+* [Error handling information](overview/error-handling.md): gets you out of a bind if an error occurs.

 ## Support

 If you have any questions or run into any issues while using the Chauffeur Tracker API, we're here to help!